Trekking route from Everest base camp tent area to advanced base camp

 D5: Return to the tent area of Mount Everest Base Camp from Camp C2.

-Equipment needed for high altitude trekking at Everest Base Camp
+Equipment needed for high-altitude trekking at Everest Base Camp

-From base camp to advancing camp, all walks on gravel slopes formed by glacier traces.
+From base camp to advancing camp, all walk on gravel slopes formed by glacier traces.
 Most of the road sections are relatively smooth.
 There are several steep slopes with a height difference of several tens of meters, with little fluctuations.
 On the way, before 5800 meters, there will be some small glacier meltwater.
-During the spring and summer climbing season, the glacier melt water will become larger and larger over time.
+During the spring and summer climbing seasons, the glacier melt water will become larger and larger over time.
 After 5800 meters, you can see the beautiful ice tower forest.
 There is no need for technical equipment such as mountain boots, crampons, and ice axes throughout the journey.